SovietRulez/SBShops/README.md

 # SBShops
 Player owned shop system

+You can create as many shops as you would like.
+You must have the name within config the same name as shopName in database.
+This script is not authorized to be forked, re released as a modification, or sold.
+You can PR this repo and I will actively check and test the PRs.

+Thank you Kakarot for helping optimize.

+*Planned updates*
+I plan on bringing in weaponshops, and "blackmarket" locations(shops that wont show up on map.
+This is a planned update and I have yet to start it.
+Thank you

 Go into qb-shops and edit line 1 server side event to
 ```lua
 RegisterServerEvent('qb-shops:server:UpdateShopItems')
 AddEventHandler('qb-shops:server:UpdateShopItems', function(shop, itemData, amount)